pappasam/jedi-language-server/README.md

 - [textDocument/rename](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_rename)
 - [workspace/symbol](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#workspace_symbol)

-These language server requests are not currently configurable by the user, but we expect to relax this constraint in a future release.

 ## Setup

 The following instructions show how to use jedi-language-server with your development tooling.
 The instructions assume you have already installed jedi-language-server.